AlexandreDey/cygea-playstore-crawler/README.md

 # cygea-playstore-crawler
-This is a scalable Playstore Crawler used to massively download Android applications
+This is a scalable Playstore Crawler used to massively download Android applications.

+Be patient, the code is still waiting for its first commit !